 Hatamian v.
 Advanced Micro Devices, Inc.

 Labaton Sucharow serves as co-lead counsel for the class representatives, which allege semiconductor company Advanced Micro Devices, Inc. (AMD) made false and misleading statements and concealed material facts regarding the commercial success of its Llano APU computer processor.

 The class consists of all persons and entities that, during the period from April 4, 2011 through October 18, 2012, inclusive (the class period), purchased or otherwise acquired shares of the publicly traded common stock of AMD.
 Some people connected with AMD are excluded from the class by definition.
-If you are a class member and do not want to remain in the class, you must seek exclusion by January 19, 2017.
 Please read the Notice of Pendency for details about your rights and options.
 The Notice can be found under "Case Materials" on this page.

 On March 31, 2015 the court denied the defendants' motion to dismiss.
 On March 16, 2016, the court granted class certification.
 On March 6, 2018, the court approved a $29.5 million settlement.